luispedrofonseca/luispedrofonseca.github.io/contact.md

 permalink: /contact/
 author_profile: true
 ---
-Please get in touch using the form below.
-Feel free to reach me through <a href="http://www.twitter.com/lpfonseca" target="_blank">Twitter</a> as well.
+Feel free to reach me on <a href="http://www.twitter.com/lpfonseca" target="_blank">Twitter</a> or use the form below.
+I usually reply within 48 hours.

 <style>
 .feedback-input {